Jeffrey R. Alston

 Taylor Davis.jpg

 Taylor is an Honors Chemical Engineering student at North Carolina A&T State University.
-I am organized, resilient, and can easily adjust to new situations.
-Additionally, I am a part of the third cohort of Cheatham-White Scholars at NC A&T. I am currently seeking internship opportunities Chemical Engineering involving beauty, healthcare, petrochemicals, and energy.
-I enjoy work that puts people first and positively impacts others.
+She is organized, resilient, and can easily adjust to new situations.
+Additionally, she was a part of the third cohort of Cheatham-White Scholars at NC A&T. She enjoys work that puts people first and positively impacts others.

 Research Group Alumni